canonical/jaas-documentation/howto/manage-groups.md

 juju list-groups

 # Give the members of the group write access to test-model-1:
-juju add-permission group-B#members writer model-test-ctl-1/test-model-1
+juju add-permission group-B#member writer model-test-ctl-1/test-model-1

 # Rename the role to something more suitable:
 juju rename-group model-writers